ArithFi/doc-website/docs/blogs/3-Guide/2024-03-29-time-limited-trading.md

    - If you have profits in the time-limited tradign account, all profits in your time-limited trading account will automatically transfer to your regular trading account, becoming withdrawable real money.
    - The balance in your time-limited trading account will automatically reset to zero.

+E.g. You receive a Time-Limited airdrop of 200 ATF.
+After a few transactions, your account balance becomes 500 ATF.
+Then, after 72 hours, your Main Account will automatically receive 300 ATF, and the Time-Limited account will be reset to zero.

 ## How to get time-limited trading airdrop

 ### New user airdrop